NataliiaShevchenko620/Crowdfunding_ETL/README.md

 This pipeline caters to the needs of data analysts who require a reliable and efficient way to prepare crowdfunding data for in-depth analysis.
 It supports various data operations, such as data cleansing, transformation, and preparation for querying and reporting.

+Then the produced CSV files are used as a source data for PostgreSQL database.

 ### Objectives

 - To facilitate easy and efficient extraction of data from provided .xlsx and .csv files.